mudyc/quality-lib/readme.rst

 References
 ------------

-* _norman: Donald Norman, "The Design of Everyday Things", 1988.
+* [norman] Donald Norman, "The Design of Everyday Things", 1988.